 Since its inception in 2010, the UN Broadband Commission has united global leaders from industry, policy circles and academia in a mission to connect the world.
 Today, almost half of the world’s population uses the Internet for many purposes, including education, entertainment, civic engagement and e-commerce, while nearly a third use social media.
-According to recent statistics, the milestone of half the world’s population online will soon be reached, representing a momentous achievement.
+According to new ITU estimates, the milestone of half the world’s population online will be surpassed by the end of 2018, representing a momentous achievement.*

 The importance of broadband Internet for sustainable development is clear, as our societies continue to grow and develop.
 Broadband infrastructure is now vital infrastructure, as essential as water and electricity networks, but it is also becoming more invisible and integrated in utility networks in ‘smart’ infrastructure.
 According to ITU, nearly 4.4 billion active mobile broadband subscriptions are expected by end 2018, strengthening the power of the mobile digital economy.

 Advances in mobile broadband (such as 4G and 5G) and next-generation satellite technologies will mean the delivery of digital services more quickly and reliably, with implications for the future of e-health, transportation, education, and disaster relief.
 Fixed broadband still remains important, with falling costs of installation and use.
 The growing Internet of Things (IoT) presents opportunities for digitization and driving change in businesses and sector-specific manufacturing.
 The transformative potential of technology and the Fourth Industrial Revolution (illustrated in the rise of diverse digital players) are shifting the focus of our modern economy from physical assets to the ability to harvest and utilize information and insight.
 The global digital market and global data assets are growing rapidly.